The Home Depot Inc. (HD) Analysis & Forecast for 2021

 The Home Depot Inc. (HD): Who are the competitors?

-The company’s main competitors (and peers) include Lumber Liquidators Holdings Inc. (LL) that is trading 533.98% up over the past 12 months and Lowe’s Companies Inc. (LOW) that is 133.80% higher over the same period.
-Short interest in the company’s stock has risen 9.51% from the last report on Feb 11, 2021 to stand at a total of 7.23 million short shares sold with a short interest ratio of 1.41.
+The company’s main competitors (and peers) include Lumber Liquidators Holdings Inc. (LL) that is trading 464.33% up over the past 12 months and Lowe’s Companies Inc. (LOW) that is 113.51% higher over the same period.
+Short interest in the company’s stock has fallen -10.51% from the last report on Mar 14, 2021 to stand at a total of 7.99 million short shares sold with a short interest ratio of 1.41.